juniorsundarCasual/TGT/vault/volume-5.chapter-312.md

 "Let... me... go..."
 Shuri grunted.
 "Let-"

-"It's all going to be okay," the voice repeated as the palm, once again, made its way from the top of her spine to her centre of her back.
+"It's all going to be okay," the voice repeated as the palm, once again, made its way from the top of her spine to the centre of her back.

 Shuri pushed her hands aggressively, but the embrace was like a vice-grip... a vice-grip that drowned her with the warmth and softness of a hundred goose-down pillows.

 Her struggle loosened, and the hug grew deeper.
 The hand that stroked her back slowed down and paused.

 "Please, let me go," Shuri muttered.
 This time, Marie acquiesced.
 Shuri breathed audibly to reign in her wavering breath.
-An unknown heat was rising up her chest and throat, and caused her eyes to itch.
+An unknown heat was rising up her chest and throat and caused her eyes to itch.
 With a loud, hacking cough, she quelled the feeling and looked directly at the newly formed cavernous opening leading underneath the tree.

 Shuri pushed out her chest and declared, "Let's go!"

-With firm footsteps she approached the perilous mouth that lead into a steep decline leading into an unknown darkness.
+With firm footsteps, she approached the perilous mouth that led into a steep decline leading into an unknown darkness.
 Shuri swallowed another mouthful of saliva.
-She instinctively took a step back, but was stopped by Marie's robust and wall-like chest.
+She instinctively took a step back but was stopped by Marie's robust and wall-like chest.

 "What are you waiting for?"
 Marie probed with a smirk.